-Our WordPress news for the start of the week: The hack of a GDPR -Plugins causes a stir, the release date for WordPress 5.0 has been postponed and there are also interesting news about the Classic Editor Plugin.
-Furthermore, the official support of two PHP versions is expiring.
-And we show you if security-Plugins is really necessary to secure your WordPress site to secure your website.
+Our WordPress news at the start of the week: The hack of a GDPR plugin is causing a stir, the release date for WordPress 5.0 has been postponed and there is also interesting news about the Classic Editor plugin.
+In addition, the official support for two PHP versions is coming to an end.
+And we show you whether security plugins are really necessary to secure your WordPresssite .

-The GDPR-Plugin WP GDPR Compliance has a serious security vulnerability that allows attackers to create new WordPress users with admin rights.
-If you have installed Plugin , you should update it to the latest version 1.4.3 as soon as possible and check your WP users!
+The GDPR-plugin WP GDPR Compliance has a serious security vulnerability that allows attackers to create new WordPress users with admin privileges, among other things.
+If you have the plugin installed, you should therefore update it to the latest version 1.4.3 as soon as possible and check your WP users!

-Support for PHP 5.6 and 7.0 is discontinued
+Support for PHP 5.6 and 7.0 will be discontinued

 New release date for WordPress 5.0

 On Friday, Gutenberg co-lead Matias Ventura announced that the release of WordPress 5.0 will be pushed back to November 27: "After listening to a lot of feedback - as well as looking at current issues, ongoing pull requests, and general progress - we're going to take an extra week to make sure everything is fully dialed in."

 The Classic Editor plugin will remain until 2021